Jung, Archetypes and Tarot

 - Sometimes they are 'a part of your enemy that lives in your head, rent free', but only sometimes.

-- They are often a part of you that has become repressive in response to hurt, and you need to fix this pain, neglect or lack.
-This involves understanding.
+- Shadow traits are a part of you that has become repressive in response to hurt.
+Fixing this pain, neglect or lack involves understanding your Shadow.

-- Sometimes they are something you need to save, such as the innocent that does not (or cannot) realize their predicament.
+- Sometimes Shadow traits are something you need to save, such as the innocent inside you that does not (or cannot) realize their predicament.
 You are not their adversary, you are their hero.

-- Sometimes it is encountering someone/something that starts as your opposite and seems like an enemy, but is actually your natural complement.
-You often see this in the typical rom-com movie; the two 'enemies' always seem to secretly admire the other, and this often works the same with shadows.
-Hate can be a lover's disguise.
+- Sometimes your Shadow contains your opposite and seems like an enemy, but is actually your natural complement.
+You often see this in the typical rom-com movie; the two 'enemies' always seem to secretly admire the other, and this often works the same with Shadows.
+Hate is often a lover's disguise.

-Many readers will have already thought things like, 'Hey, Medusa was not really the villain!'.
+Many readers will have already thought 'Hey, Medusa was not really the villain!'
 Exactly.

 Archetypes as the building blocks of the subconscious

 But hey, hang on!
-This article is about Archetypes, but we haven’t mentioned any except the shadows.
-But yes we have, because the building blocks of all parts of the subconscious mind discussed so far includes archetypes.
+This article is about Archetypes, but we haven’t mentioned any except the Shadow.
+But yes we have, because the building blocks of all parts of the Unconscious mind discussed so far includes archetypes.

-The building blocks of all parts of the subconscious mind discussed so far includes archetypes.
+The building blocks of all parts of the Unconscious mind discussed so far includes archetypes.

-There are two types of Archetype in the model; personal archetypes and shared archetypes, both of which you can see on the diagram of the Jungian mind model above.
+There are two types of Archetype in Jung's model; personal and shared archetypes.

 Shared Archetypes

 The most common cave paintings are of animals such as bison, aurochs (an early bovine) and deer and they represented a duality; they were hunted and therefore represented a source of sustenance and life, but they were also very dangerous and could take life.
 Another very common type of animal in early figurines and cave paintings are the ones that shed their skin; the scorpion, amphibians and especially snakes.
-These were associated with life, death and most importantly, rebirth.
+These were associated with transformation and rebirth.

 As we moved away from hunter-gatherer societies to larger groups and into villages and cities, such archetypes evolved into human shaped spirit and god archetypes.

-The Auroch God and Snake Woman are thought to be the root Gods, as they are the two major Gods found at the earliest Temple excavated; Göbekli Tepe, meaning they were the first two Gods worshipped by large groups and are the oldest human-form archetypes.
+The Auroch God and Snake Woman are thought to be the root Gods, as they are the two major Gods found at the earliest Temple excavated; Göbekli Tepe, meaning they were the first two Gods worshipped by large groups and are among the oldest human-form archetypes, if not the oldest.

 The Auroch God became less important with the advent of farming and the domestication of the Auroch into the cow, and his most well-known (if a little diminutive) mythical counterpart is shown on The Magician card; Pan.

 These early archetypes are still with us, via myths and fables, fairy tales, dreams and even trance induced visions.
-More importantly, they are the closest visible versions of the hidden shared archetypes that we carry in our subconscious.
+They are the closest visible versions of the hidden shared archetypes that we carry in our subconscious.

 Personal Archetypes

 Personal archetypes are the shared archetypes modified by personal experience.
-Thus, the shared Caregiver archetype is modified by our actual parent to become personal archetypes.
+Thus, the shared Caregiver archetype is modified by our actual parent to become a personal archetype.

-Personal archetypes appear in the Tarot as the minor arcana, and particularly the royal cards for the closest and most meaningful ones based on actual people.
+Personal archetypes appear in the Tarot as the minor arcana, and particularly the royal cards for the closest and most meaningful ones based on actual people in our lives.

 Archetypes and the Hero's Journey